MicrosoftEdge/WebView2Feedback/specs/UpdateRuntime.md

   /// This will potentially result in a new version of the Edge WebView2
   /// Runtime being installed and `NewBrowserVersionAvailable` event being raised.
   /// There is no guarantee on the order of that event being raised and
-  /// TryUpdateRuntime's completed handler being invoked.
+  /// UpdateRuntime's completed handler being invoked.
 Besides the
   /// `NewBrowserVersionAvailable` event, there will be no impact to any
   /// currently running WebView2s when the update is installed.
   /// The latest version can always be queried using the
   /// `GetAvailableCoreWebView2BrowserVersionString` API.
-  /// The TryUpdateRuntime method is only supported for an installed Edge WebView2
+  /// The UpdateRuntime method is only supported for an installed Edge WebView2
   /// Runtime.
 When running a fixed version Edge WebView2 Runtime or non stable
   /// channel Edge browser, this API will return `HRESULT_FROM_WIN32(ERROR_NOT_SUPPORTED)`.
-  /// There could only be one active TryUpdateRuntime operation, calling this API
+  /// There could only be one active UpdateRuntime operation, calling this API
   /// before completed handler for previous call is invoked will fail with
   /// `HRESULT_FROM_WIN32(ERROR_BUSY)`.
   /// Calling this API repeatedly in a short period of time, will also fail with
   /// `HRESULT_FROM_WIN32(ERROR_BUSY)`.
 Don't call the API more than 3 times
   /// within 5 minutes.
-  /// The TryUpdateRuntime operation is associated with the CoreWebView2Environment
+  /// The UpdateRuntime operation is associated with the CoreWebView2Environment
-  /// object and any ongoing TryUpdateRuntime operation will be aborted when the
+  /// object and any ongoing UpdateRuntime operation will be aborted when the
   /// associated CoreWebView2Environment along with the CoreWebView2 objects that
   /// are created by the CoreWebView2Environment object are all released.
 In this
   /// case, the completed handler will be invoked with `S_OK` as `errorCode` and a